Bald headed man in blue suit and chequered waistcoat grabs woman in street

-Bald headed man in blue suit and chequered waistcoat grabs woman from behind in Fareham street sex attack
+Bald man in blue suit and chequered waistcoat grabs woman in Whiteley street sex attack

-Police are hunting the clean shaven pervert, aged in his 40s, who followed the woman along Yew Tree Drive between 1.55pm and 2.15pm on Thursday July 6 before launching his sex attack - with the predator scared off by people passing by.
+Police are hunting the clean-shaven pervert, in his 40s, who followed the woman along Yew Tree Drive, Whiteley between 1.55pm and 2.15pm on Thursday July 6 before launching his sex attack - with the predator scared off by people passing by.

 READ NOW: Husband stabs wife